vuldb/cyber_threat_intelligence/Inception/README.md

 These countries are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with Inception:

+* SV
-* DE
+* IT
 * FR
-* IT
 * ...

-There are 8 more country items available.
+There are 4 more country items available.
 Please use our online service to access the data.

 ## IOC - Indicator of Compromise